dreger/kqdreger.com/_posts/essays/audaciousfox/2016-02-08-firewatch-photos.md

 ---
-title: For $15, Firewatch for PC will develop and ship your in-game photos
+title: Your Photos from Firewatch
 date: 2016-02-08 22:40
 ---
 John Walker, [writing for Rock Paper Shotgun][rps]: